m6c7l/rm2-screen/README.md

 ## Usage

 Make sure your reMarkable is not sleeping.
 Open a web browser on your computer and request the service on `{IP address}:12345`.
 If your computer is in your local home network and your router hosts a DHCP server, you should be even able to access the service on `remarkable:12345`.
-If the service is up and running on your reMarkable is accessible from your computer, you will see a canvas in your browser which reflects the pen of your reMarkable.
+If the service on your reMarkable is up and running and accessible from your computer, you will see a canvas in your browser which reflects to some degree the pen of your reMarkable.

 ## References